How a Montessori teacher gets “difficult” children to clean up after themselves | Jesse McCarthy

-Mia, the 4-year-old girl discussed below, is what many parents and teachers would describe as an ideal child (but this wasn't always the case, as we'll see later).
-She happily participates in taking care of herself and of her surroundings, and she does so without argument.
+4-year-old Mia is what many parents and teachers would describe as an ideal child.
+She happily takes care of herself and her surroundings without any pressure, bribes, arguing, etc. For instance:

 When getting ready to go to school in the morning, Mia brushes her teeth and puts on her clothes and shoes without nagging from mom or dad.